razvanstanga/node-red-contrib-eztimer/README.md

 ```

 ## Development Builds
 This isn't for most people - but I've thrown this in so I don't need to keep explaining it in GitHub issues.
-This assumes;
-* you have a default install of Node-Red.
+This assumes you have a default install of Node-RED.
-* you have copied the new `index.js` from [here](https://raw.githubusercontent.com/mrgadget/node-red-contrib-eztimer/develop/index.js).
 ```sh
 cd ~
 wget https://raw.githubusercontent.com/mrgadget/node-red-contrib-eztimer/develop/index.js